 All formulations contain hyaluronic acid as the primary substance, but they contain other skin-enriching and structure-benefitting ingredients.
 The hyaluronic acid holds water at the site of injection and functions as a cushioning agent that adds volume and delivers a smoother appearance to the face and skin.

-Even better, the Juvederm family of fillers contain lidocaine, a numbing substance that improves comfort and makes the injection process less painful.
+Even better, the Juvederm family of fillers contains lidocaine, a numbing substance that improves comfort and makes the injection process less painful.

 What is a Dermal Filler Treatment Like?